LeNPaul/Lagrange/_posts/2022-03-19-camera-calibration.md

 {: centeralign }

-## The implementation, step by step

-## Final remarks
+# Final remarks

-We discussed an implemention of Zhang's camera calibration method mostly from scratch.
-Though initially daunting, I found implementing each step piece by piece made the whole process more digestible.
+In my experience, camera calibration can be daunting due to assumed knowledge in several areas (camera projection models, linear algebra, optimization) and how those areas intersect.
+We walked through a common camera projection model and then stepped through Zhang's method, introducing numerical methods as needed.

-I hope this post has helped some other people become more comfortable with SVD and LM, and demystified `cv2.calibrateCamera()` a little bit.
+I hope this post has demystified `cv2.calibrateCamera()` a little bit.
 Thanks for reading!

-## Appendix
+# Appendix

 - Recall we defined $$\textbf{W} = [W_1, W_2, ..., W_n]$$, where $$W_i$$ is the $$i$$-th **rigid-body transform** *world* to *camera*, which is also the **pose** of the *world* in *camera* coordinates.
     - This can also be written in what I've been told is the 'Craig convention': $$\textbf{W} = [{}^cM_{w,1}, {}^cM_{w,2}, ..., {}^cM_{w,N}]$$, where $${}^cM_{w,i}$$ is the $$i$$-th **rigid-body transform** *world* to *camera*, which is also the **pose** of the *world* in *camera* coordinates